Inference Architecture

 participant LL as LiteLLM (duodecillion.ti.bfh.ch)

-participant B as Inference Backend (Exo / LM Studio)
+participant B as Inference Backend (LM Studio)

 U->>OW: Authenticate (MFA), obtain access token